apache/parquet-format/LogicalTypes.md

 `TIME` with precision `MICROS` is used for microsecond precision.
 It must annotate an `int64` that stores the number of microseconds after midnight.

+`TIME` with precision `NANOS` is used for nanosecond precision.
+It must annotate an `int64` that stores the number of nanoseconds after midnight.

 The sort order used for `TIME` is signed.